Advice on running a business from home: Managing remote teams 💻

 Ask them if there are certain areas of the business they would like to explore or learn more about.

-• Having breaks at work is important for any company.
-If you are wondering how to engage remote employees then involving a virtual tea break into the daily routine is a good way to do so.
+If you are wondering how to engage remote employees, then involving a virtual tea break into the daily routine is a good way to do so.

-• One to ones are a great way to motivate remote employees and give them the opportunity to ask questions, share their ideas and give feedback.
-When you have a one-to-one remember to ask them if they have any queries and ensure that they have all the tools and details they need.
+• One-to-ones are a great way to motivate remote employees and give them the opportunity to ask questions, share their ideas, and give feedback.

-• If you are wondering what constitutes running a business from home then it is important to know that you will need to plan in detail.
-It is a good idea to create a timeline and calendar which is accessible to the team you are managing.
+• To effectively run a business from home, you will need to plan in detail.
+It is a good idea to create a timeline and calendar that’s accessible to the team you are managing.

 This way, your remote employees can share and work towards deadlines with each other easily.

-• Make sure that you clearly share your companies values and goals online.
-In an office environment the natural dynamic and company culture is very transparent, but online there needs to be more of an effort from the manager to share this.
+In an office environment, the natural dynamic and company culture can be very transparent, but online there needs to be more of an effort from the manager to share this.

 • Transition back into the workplace: Sagal Group are passionate about creating commercial spaces that engage and inspire.
 They have written a fantastic whitepaper on preparing for a transition from remote working, back into the office.
 Download their Working Solutions for Office and WFH Teams.

-• Remote working tools: virtually managing teams means that your company will be heavily reliant on technology.
+• Remote working tools: Virtually managing teams means that your company will be heavily reliant on technology.
 Having remote IT support for small businesses or remote teams will be good as a backup in case you encounter technical issues.

 • A clear programme: It is important to have some online tools to help your team share updates and plans for the business.
 Ensure that there is somewhere to schedule holidays, plans, recruitment, goals, roles, and responsibilities.
 This will help everyone keep in contact and plan together.